motech99/pass-the-pigs/README.md

 4. The number rolled on the dice will be added to your current score.

 5. You can continue rolling the dice to accumulate points until:
-  * You choose to "Hold" your current score and pass your turn to the next player, or
+  * You choose to "Hold" your current score this will be added to the top and pass your turn to the next player, or

   * You roll a one, which resets your current score to 0, and it becomes the next player's turn.